-Join Adam Crespi for an in-depth discussion in this video Blocking out the overall form, part of Game Prop Creation in Maya.
+Join Adam Crespi for an in-depth discussion in this video Blocking out the overall form, part of Maya: Game Prop Creation.

 In this video, I'll block out the basic form of my gas pump, laying down a bounding box so I can model inside it and avoid model creep.
 What I've done so far is to redraw some of the lines on my reference imagery here, showing major mesh lines and areas I know are going to need special attention, such as the curves on the top, the subtle curves of the side, and the mesh lines across to get the numbers and dials in the right place.
 What I'll do is try to estimate the height and width of this and make a box in Maya that defines the overall volume.

 Gas pumps are designed to be readable so you can see how much gas you're getting.
 So reasonably, we could say that this gas pump is probably four and a half to maybe five feet tall, as we need to be able to stand here next to our car and read these numbers.
 Also, we need to be able to reach up and put the pump nozzle back in without reaching too far up or down.
 I'm going to estimate this at 5 feet tall, and I'm going to look at any other markers in the scene that let me know the height.
 We actually have a built-in ruler here, and it's called the board siding of the building next to it.

 Typically, clapboards like this are 4, 6, 8, or maybe 12 inches tall.
 We can tell the width and height by gauging next to the window.
 A lot of times this is a one-and-a- half inch piece for the windowsill.
 And if I estimate this at one and a half and allow for some slight overlap in the clapboards, we're probably seeing 5 to 6 inches exposed.
 The other gauge is the corner board here.
 Roughly, this is probably 4 or 6 inches across.
 Give or take at 6 inches, we're looking at roughly 5 feet tall, eyeballing the measurement across.